SCNU-RISLAB/CV-MOS/README.md

 ## 👏Acknowledgment
-This repo is based on MotionSeg3D, LMNet...
+This repo is based on MF-MOS, MotionBEV, GFNet...
 We are very grateful for their excellent work.